Sick of It All: Legacy

-Sick of it All (alongside Agnostic Front, Cro-Mags, Madball and Warzone) have been described as a pioneering New York Hardcore band.
+Sick of It All (alongside Agnostic Front, Cro-Mags, Madball and Warzone) have been described as a pioneering New York hardcore band.
 The group are also credited with helping define what NYHC sounds like, specifically the tough guy hardcore sound that emerged from the scene, as well as how it operates not just musically, but also from a community standpoint.
 Vice described them as the "Titans of NYHC".
-In a 2025 poll held by Alternative Press Magazine Sick of it All was voted the greatest NYHC hardcore band of all time.
+In a 2025 poll held by Alternative Press Magazine, Sick of It All was voted the greatest NYHC hardcore band of all time.
 The publication added "SOIA truly represent the heart of NYHC, throwing energy, intention, and integrity into everything they do."

-Their 1994 album Scratch the Surface is often viewed as one of the best hardcore albums of all time, and is often cited as a turning point, as it pushed NYHC to wider audiences and is seen as one of the most important records in the genre, and has been described as the “hardcore magnum opus”.
-Hit Parader named it the greatest hardcore album of all time in 2007, In 2024, readers of Revolver voted the album as the second-greatest NYHC album of all time, behind the Cro-Mags' The Age of Quarrel (1986).
-Their debut album Blood, Sweat and No Tears has also been credited for popularizing the breakdown in hardcore.
+Their 1994 album Scratch the Surface is often viewed as one of the best hardcore albums of all time, and is often cited as a turning point, as it pushed NYHC to wider audiences and is seen as one of the most important records in the genre, and has been described as the "hardcore magnum opus".
+In 2024, readers of Revolver voted the album as the second-greatest NYHC album of all time, behind the Cro-Mags' The Age of Quarrel (1986).
+Their debut album Blood, Sweat, and No Tears has also been credited for popularizing the breakdown in hardcore.
 Kerrang! also said the record "helped change the definition of New York hardcore as the world knew it."

+Sick of It All have also been credited for exposing hardcore to a wider audience.
+They did this by touring with non hardcore acts.
+Lou Koller told Kerrang!
+Magazine in 2018:

+We wanted to show the world what we loved, That's why we didn't just play with hardcore bands.
+On our first run down the East Coast in 1988, Exodus asked us to open up for them for five shows.
+It was a shock to the audience when we walked out: Kids with short hair!
+As we got more popular some people referred to us as 'The Kings of New York hardcore,' and we were always, 'No, no. We're the ambassadors.

-Bands such as Madball, Earth Crisis, Hatebreed, Kill Your Idols, XTRMST, AFI, Dropkick Murphys, Converge, Mutoid Man, Redemption 87, Bleeding Through, Rise Against, Life of Agony, Killswitch Engage, Refused and Movielife, have all cited the band as a influence.
+Bands such as Earth Crisis, Kill Your Idols, XTRMST, AFI, Rise Against, Killswitch Engage, Pantera and Movielife, have all cited the band as a influence.